LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Eclipse Guided Tour for Java.md

 Now you can select the rectangular area on the screen and as I start typing, it will replace everything on every line in the block.
 I don't actually have to select anything, I'll insert some space between both equal signs and the number on these two lines.
 I'll drag down.
 It's a little precise to drag exactly down, but if you get a rectangle, you can just adjust your aim until you have only a vertical bar and not the rectangle like this.
 Let go and type.
 I'll do it again to fix the alignment, and one final time to change the comments.

-Customizing Eclipse

-Perspectives

-When you customize Eclipse, you're really customizing a perspective.
-You can start out by modifying the current perspective, or you can create a new one.
-It isn't dangerous to modify the current one, because you can always get back to the original. use the Window menu, Perspective, then select the Reset Perspective item.

-It's nice not to lose all your customizations by having to reset a perspective.
-So I recommend creating a new perspective using the Window menu > Perspective > Save Perspective As.
-In the preferences section is Perspectives-General we can set the default that Eclipse will open to delete unneeded perspectives

-Toolbars and Menus

-create a new perspective for experimenting. reset perspective doesn't do a complete job

-We modify the toolbar in Window > Customize Perspective.

-If you go to a separator bar and you hover, you'll get a crosshairs icon.
-And then you can click and drag to move the toolbar that was just to the right of that separator bar.
-If you don't want to have toolbar sections moved around, you can lock it down.
-Using Quick Access, just type lock, and then select the Toggle Lock Toolbars option.
-Now the little separator bars are gone.
-Also since the toolbar uses the mouse anyway, you can just right-click on the toolbar and select the option to lock or unlock the toolbar depending on its current state.

-Finally if you don't want the toolbar at all, you can use the Windows menu, Appearance submenu, and select Hide Toolbar.
-Sometimes this also disables Quick Access on me, but I've discovered that sometimes it works, and changing other visual elements like opening up a file via the Package Explorer will wake it back up sometimes.

-Shortcuts (Key Bindings)

-keyboard shortcuts are customized from the preferences window > General > Keys Starting at the top, we have Schemes that we can pick.
-We have just choices for Default and Emacs,

-Good Bindings to set include
-Open Declaration which jumps right to the declaration of the class or methods.
-The References command shows me everywhere a method or class is referenced.

-If you ever want to get a single command's original binding back, you can just use the Restore Command button If you want to wipe out all your hard one customizations in a single click, the Restore Defaults button will do that.
-You can export bindings as a CVS file

-You can have more than one binding for a command, but you can't just enter a second one in the binding box.
-What you do is select the command, and click the Copy button.
-It gives you a copy without a shortcut, and we can assign a second shortcut to this command now.

-Eclipse supports key sequences for shortcuts.

-To back up bingings, use the File menu, select Export, open the General section, select Preferences.
-By default, it's going to save all preferences, and that isn't a bad idea, but you can also save just the keys preferences, click Browse.
-You'll navigate to a folder of your choosing, provide a name for the key prefs export, click Save, and Finish, and you're done.
-Well, almost.
-You do want to be able to import them, but it's almost the same process.
-File, Import this time, General, and Preferences, click Next, navigate to your saved prefs, click the file, click Open.
-If you saved multiple prefs, you can elect to Import them all, or import a single section.
-Click Finish, and you'll have them back.

-Additional Views

-Let's start with a look at Eclipse's Template view, that's down here.
-Templates is the term Eclipse uses for code shortcuts.
-Sometimes you'll also hear terms like code snippets.
-If you're just learning Eclipse, and you're just learning the templates, I would suggest you position this in some free space on your monitor or on your second monitor, and it'll serve as a good reminder of the various templates that are available.

-No demo is complete without a trip to the Preferences pane, and there is a useful technique I would like to show you.
-Depending on what you're doing, you can end up with a lot of different console views, and it's easy to lose track of your run/debug console.
-Let's type console, click on the Run/Debug choice that shows up, select the Background color swatch, and let's set the background to a muted yellow.
-Let me run, and now it's pretty obvious when our run/debug console window comes to the front.

-The final thing to look at is the New Console View.
-I can select that, and now I get two console tabs.
-They both contain the same content; however, we can use the display selected console icon, and select the Java Trace in one console, and the run/debug console view in the other.
-And now it's a little more convenient to switch between the two views.

 Navigating Code